FbW-WD-23-E03/final-project_2024/PHASE_3/git.README.md

 # Git Branching

 In a nutshell, Git branches allow developers to diverge from the main branch by creating separate branches to isolate code changes.
-The default branch in Git is the master branch and any other branch we create is referred to as a feature branch and we have the permission to name it whatever we want.
+The default branch in Git is the main branch and any other branch we create is referred to as a feature branch and we have the permission to name it whatever we want.

 <br/>

 > If you initalize you repository locally, the default branch will be called master.
-> GitHub replaced the term "master" on its service with a neutral term like "main" to avoid any unnecessary references to slaver.
+> GitHub replaced the term "master" on its service with a neutral term like "main" to avoid any unnecessary references to slavery.

 <br/>